Scarle-t/objML/README.md

 # objML
 **This Project contains basic *Proof-of-concept* code with Google ML Kit Vision API, demonstrating how Object Detection/ Tracking and Image Labeling can be implemented together**

+*Some files are intentionally left out, this only contains the code of the app*

 # Preparation
 **Hardware**
 - device with macOS (iMac, Macbook)